GoogleCloudPlatform/podcast/site/content/post/episode-75-container-engine-with-chen-goldberg/index.md

 MARK: Exactly.
 Cool.
 And so what did you have as a cool thing of the week, Francesc?

 FRANCESC: The second cool thing of the week is, actually, a tweet that I saw from Prajakta Joshi.
-And I checked who she was and turns out that she's a product manager for Google Cloud Platform.
+And I checked who she was and turns out that she's a product manager for Google Cloud.
 And she was talking about the fact that there is a new thing supported by HTTP load balancers, which is web sockets.

 MARK: Web sockets!